Add, remove & assign phone numbers on demand

 The earlier versions of the telephone can be best described as an extended intercom.
 Users were directly connected to each other, such as a residence and its owner’s office or business.
 That changed when Tivadar Puskas, the Hungarian engineer devised the telephone exchange.

-On 28 January 1878, the first telephone exchange came into being at New Haven, Connecticut with 21 subscribers.
+On 28 January 1878, the first telephone exchange came into being in New Haven, Connecticut with 21 subscribers.
 But by 1904, the United States had over three million phones connected by exchanges.

 Since the early 20th century, engineers and researchers from various countries had been working on creating a wireless telephone system.
 Most notably in Germany, wireless telephony on military trains was tested from 1918.
 By the middle of the century, radiotelephony through hand-held radio transceivers was introduced.